MihirMK17/navlearn/README.md

 - **Nav2** installed (e.g. `sudo apt install ros-humble-nav2-bringup`)
 - **Gazebo** (Fortress/Garden) and the **Bumperbot** stack available in your workspace
   (from the Learn-By-Doing courses by Antonio Brandi / `bumperbot_bringup` package)
+- **Isaac Sim 4.5.0*** installed (refer offcial Isaac Sim documentation)
 - A working ROS 2 workspace (colcon)

-> The examples below assume a Bumperbot-style differential-drive robot.
+> The examples below assume a Bumperbot / Turtlebot3 Burger-style differential-drive robot.
 Adapting to other robots is covered later.

 ---